eclipse-archived/californium.scandium/README.md

+# IMPORTANT

+WE HAVE MERGED ALL SCANDIUM CODE INTO THE TOP LEVEL [CALIFORNIUM REPO](https://github.com/eclipse/californium).
+PLEASE DO NOT CREATE ANY ISSUES OR PULL REQUESTS IN THIS REPO ANYMORE.
+YOU CAN ADD A LABEL TO YOUR ISSUE CREATED IN [CALIFORNIUM ISSUES](https://github.com/eclipse/californium/issues) TO POINT OUT THAT IT CONCERNS SCANDIUM.

 # Scandium (Sc) - Security for Californium

 _Scandium (Sc)_ is a pure Java implementation of _Datagram Transport Layer Security 1.2_, also